Skip to content

 Run it with sensible defaults

 Using savings rate of 15%, debt-to-income ratio of 30%, emergency fund of 3, net worth to income ratio of 2, the calculation works out to 60 / 100.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Savings Rate, Debt-to-Income Ratio, Emergency Fund (months), and Net Worth to Income Ratio — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works